Mend57/Mineseeper/README.md

 # Minesweeper
-Command line version of minesweeper implemented in kotlin.
+Command line version of minesweeper written in kotlin.